dyweb/gommon/README.md

 ### Roadmap

+0.0.6

+- [ ] better documentation, add examples
+- [ ] explain internals of some implementation

+0.0.7

+- [ ] organized error types
-- [ ] rice bind static assets
+- [ ] extension for collecting errors using third party services

+0.0.8

-- [ ] runner, simplify usage
+- [ ] tree of loggers in use
-- [ ] config v2, better multi document support, deep merge var etc.
+- [ ] benchmark against other loggers
-- [ ] log v2 tree like, http logger, http handler for adjust logger
+- [ ] support better logging for errors

 ## License